RSR1337/Snapchat_checker/README.md

 # Snapchat_checker
-Snapchat usernames checker on java for more info , my SC icoder96
+Snapchat usernames checker on java

+for more info:
+my SC icoder96